A Tutorial on Thompson Sampling: General Thompson Sampling

-Figure \ref{fig:shortest_path_factor} plots results from applying Thompson sampling to Example \ref{ex:log-shortest-path-cf}, again with the binomial bridge, $\mu_e = -\frac{1}{2}$, $\sigma_e^2 = 1$, and $\tilde{\sigma}^2 = 1$.
+Figure \ref{fig:shortest_path_factor} plots results from applying TS to Example \ref{ex:log-shortest-path-cf}, again with the binomial bridge, $\mu_e = -\frac{1}{2}$, $\sigma_e^2 = 1$, and $\tilde{\sigma}^2 = 1$.
 Each data point represents an average over ten thousand independent simulations.
 Despite model differences, an agent can pretend that observations made in this new context are generated by the model described in Example \ref{ex:log-shortest-path}.
-In particular, the agent could maintain an independent lognormal posterior for each $\theta_e$, updating parameters $(\mu_e,\sigma_e^2)$ as though each $y_{t,e}|\theta$ is independently drawn from a lognormal distribution.
-As a baseline for comparison, Figure \ref{fig:shortest_path_factor} additionally plots results from application of this approach, which we will refer to here as {\it misspecified Thompson sampling}.
-The comparison demonstrates substantial improvement that results from accounting for interdependencies among edge travel times, as is done by what we refer to here as {\it coherent Thompson sampling}.
+In particular, the agent could maintain an independent log-Gaussian posterior for each $\theta_e$, updating parameters $(\mu_e,\sigma_e^2)$ as though each $y_{t,e}|\theta$ is independently drawn from a log-Gaussian distribution.
+As a baseline for comparison, Figure \ref{fig:shortest_path_factor} additionally plots results from application of this approach, which we will refer to here as {\it misspecified TS}.
+The comparison demonstrates substantial improvement that results from accounting for interdependencies among edge travel times, as is done by what we refer to here as {\it coherent TS}.
 Note that we have assumed here that the agent must select a path before initiating each trip.
 In particular, while the agent may be able to reduce travel times in contexts with correlated delays by adjusting the path during the trip based on delays experienced so far, our model does not allow this behavior.

-\section{Approximations}
+\chapter{Approximations}

 Conjugacy properties in the Bernoulli bandit and shortest path examples that we have considered so far facilitated simple and computationally efficient Bayesian inference.
 Indeed, computational efficiency can be an important consideration when formulating a model.
 However, many practical contexts call for more complex models for which exact Bayesian inference is computationally intractable.
 Fortunately, there are reasonably efficient and accurate methods that can be used to approximately sample from posterior distributions.